 Realizing The Value Of Your Illinois Truck Accident Case

 We often hear their rumble and tumble well before we see them.
-They have their own lanes and weigh stations and are not allowed unto quiet streets-for good reason!
+They have their own lanes and weigh stations and are not allowed onto quiet streets, and for good reason!
 Trucks are a fact of life.
 We have to put up with them.
-They carry millions of things around the country and are a major vein of the national economy.
+They carry millions of things around the country and are a significant vein of the national economy.

-However, maybe because of their great numbers, or maybe because of their complexity, trucks are frequently at the center of some of the most costly and serious accidents.
+However, maybe because of their high numbers, or perhaps because of their complexity, trucks are frequently at the center of some of the most severe and costly accidents.

 Rosenfeld Injury Lawyers has represented many people involved in various kinds of trucking accidents across Illinois involving: motorists, pedestrians, bicyclists, motorcyclists and even other truckers.
 We understand that while the law is a complex series of institutions, rules, and procedures, the endgame for you is simple.